BlankerL/DApp-CoinFlipping/docs/Design Document.md

 1. I have tried my best to cut down the deployment fee and the gas cost of the contract.
 I am not comparing my results with others, but I think with the same functions achieved, my contract will cost much less than others.
 Here is the point:

-   - Use `mapping` instead of `array`.
-As mentioned on [Stack Exchange](https://ethereum.stackexchange.com/a/37594/59888), in Solidity, the `array` is built based on `mapping`, so manipulating the `array` will cost more gas than `mapping`.
+   - **Use `mapping` instead of `array`.** As mentioned on [Stack Exchange](https://ethereum.stackexchange.com/a/37594/59888), in Solidity, the `array` is built based on `mapping`, so manipulating the `array` will cost more gas than `mapping`.

-   - Initialize an instance if the object is called many times in a function.
-For example, if the parameters in a certain `Game` struct needs to be modified many times, I will initialize a `Game storage game` instance for this maninpulation, and consequently the cost will be lower.
+   - **Initialize an instance if the object is called many times in a function.** For example, if the parameters in a certain `Game` struct needs to be modified many times, I will initialize a `Game storage game` instance for this maninpulation, and consequently the cost will be lower.

-     **Evidence**

 2. As what I have implemented, users on my platform need to deposit ETH into the contract before initialize/join a game, and this method will save $21000$ gas in each transaction comparing to a contract that users need to transfer ETH every time they initialize/join a game.
-   - Deposit before playing: the contract will maintain a `balance` for this user, and every time the user interact with the contract, the contract is only manipulating the `balance` for this user, and transaction of ETH will not actually happen, which will save $21000$ gas for the action of sending ETH transaction.
+   - **Deposit before playing.** The contract will maintain a `balance` for this user, and every time the user interact with the contract, the contract is only manipulating the `balance` for this user, and transaction of ETH will not actually happen, which will save $21000$ gas for the action of sending ETH transaction.
    - Transfer every time: if there is no `balance` for the user, the users need to do a transaction every time they participate in a game, an a pure transaction of ETH will cost $21000$ gas.
 If the user be the winner, it will cost another $21000$ gas for receiving this transaction.

 ##### Block Time of the Contract